Tushar914/lovepong/README.md

 # lovepong
-A Simple pong game made with LOVE framework in Lua
+A Simple 2 player pong game made with LOVE framework in Lua